Dozens of Austrians puzzled after receiving U.S. stimulus checks, banks say

 “People initially thought it’s a treacherous form of fraud — but the checks were real,” said a spokeswoman for Austria’s Oberbank.

-Representatives of three local branches of banks operating in Austria said they had cashed a total of around 200 U.S. stimulus checks by Wednesday.
-The figure probably represents only a fraction of all U.S. stimulus checks cashed in the country in recent months.
+Representatives of three local branches of banks operating in Austria said they had cashed about 200 U.S. stimulus checks by Wednesday.

-None of the banks was able to say how many checks were cashed by Austrians likely to not be eligible for the U.S. government payments, versus checks cashed by U.S. citizens living abroad and fulfilling the criteria.
+None of the banks was able to say how many checks were cashed by Austrians likely to not be eligible for the U.S. government payments, vs. checks cashed by U.S. citizens living abroad and fulfilling the criteria.

 The IRS would not respond on the record to a request for comment.